iashyam/iashyam/README.md

 + Reading continuous data from serial port using _Arduino_.
 + Storing the data in Excel sheets.
 + Elementry analysis of data using _Pandas_ and plotting the results.
-+ Designing a GUI for automating the process.
++ Designing a GUI to automate the process.

+### __Worlde Bot__
++ It uses information theory to solve wordle puzzles.
++ It uses Pandas and other data analysis tools to minimize the number of guesses.

 ### __API Based Project__

 + Getting data using Blogger API.
 And extracting relevant data using JSON.
 + Getting data and posting on Instagram using Meta API.
-+ Building automated software for posting on Instagram whenever I make a new blog post.
++ Building automated software for posting on Instagram whenever I post a new blog.

 ### __Machine Learning Based Project__